Drug and Alcohol Testing

 Electronic Chain of Custody Form (eCCF) Process

-The new chain of custody form is also known as ePassport and must be completed by an authorized and trained individual prior to each drug or alcohol test conducted at a collection site.
+The new electronic Chain of Custody form (eCCF) requires a new Off-Site collection form known as an ePassport and must be completed by an authorized and trained individual prior to each drug or alcohol test conducted at a collection site.
 Authorization is through the agency/facility’s DER or HRD, and training is available in PS/ELM.
-Authorized individuals may access the ePassport system through this link https://www.aleredatalink.com/Scheduling.aspx.

 - Pre-employment CDL Testing